-Runners then return to the campground road and head uphill to begin the beautiful 6-mile "Green Mountain Loop" on the Green Mountain and Colorado (left turn) Trails.
-The first half of the loop is a significant climb, the second half a lovely downhill back to the campground road (right turn) and Meadows aid station at 22.1 miles.
+For the 50 Mile, from Meadows aid station where the 50 Mile and 50K split, 50 Mile runners leave the aid station and turn right on Meadows Campground road and head uphill to begin the beautiful 6-mile "Green Mountain Loop" on the Green Mountain and Colorado (left turn) Trails.
+The first half of the loop is a significant climb, the second half a lovely downhill back to the campground road (right turn) and Meadows aid stat miles.
+MM

-The next section is on the Colorado Trail, 4.9 miles out to the Rolling Creek aid station at 27 miles and then back again to Meadows at 31.9 miles.
+The next section is on the Colorado Trail, 4.9 miles out to the Rolling Creek aid station at miles.
 The highest point on the course is in this section, and it is mainly a gradual uphill on the way out, which of course means some nice downhill on the way back.
-From Meadows, runners head back to the Buffalo Creek/Tramway junction where they diverged from the 50K.
-The course is then the same as the 50K from there to the finish (see above).
+From Rolling Creek, runners do a -mile out and back on the Colorado Trail, mainly uphill on the way out and down on the way back to Rolling Creek aid station at miles.
+From there, runners return to Meadows aid station at miles to rejoin the 50K course to the finish (see above).

 At some trail junctions, there may be ribbons going more than one way because you will be running through these junctions more than once in different directions.
 In these places you will see signs that tell you which way to go.
 SIGNS ALWAYS GET PRECEDENCE OVER RIBBONS.

-There are 6 aid stations in the 50K and 11 in the 50 Mile.
+There are 6 aid stations in the 50K and 9 in the 50 Mile.
 They are spaced 4 to 6 miles apart.
-All but Tramway Creek (self-service water only) at 33.8 miles in the 50 Mile will have water, GU electrolyte drink, Coke or Pepsi, 7 Up or Sprite, Mountain Dew, GU gels, S!Caps, and an assortment of sweet and salty foods, peanut butter and jelly sandwiches and fruits.
+All but Colorado Trail (water only) at 5.1 miles will have water, GU electrolyte drink, Coke or Pepsi, 7 Up or Sprite, Mountain Dew, GU gels, S!Caps, and an assortment of sweet and salty foods, peanut butter and jelly sandwiches and fruits.
 By late morning, there will be ice.
 See the aid station table for locations and distances of the aid stations.
 You may want to print it and carry it with you.